dustinpfister/blog_posts/_posts/linux-bash-script-arrays.md

 ## 3 - For in loops and arrays in bash Scripts

 So now that I got the basics out of the way whe it comes to creating arrays, maybe not I should cover how to go about looping over the contents of them with for in loops.
+There are just a few simple examples to cover whe it comes to the basics of using this kind of loop with arrays that mainly just have to do with looping values, and looping key names of Arrays.

 ### 3.1 - Looping over an Indexed Array with a for in